 - Sender e-mail address (e-mail from-header) taken from your business configuration or master data settings in ByD (for example email@example.com)

-Note: The changes are not relevant for bulk e-mails in context of marketing campaigns sent from ByD, which use a DKIM supporting infrastructure already today.
+Note: These changes are not relevant for bulk e-mails in context of marketing campaigns sent from ByD, which already supports DKIM functionality.

 What does this mean for you?

-SAP takes care to create SPF records that will authorize the sending server to send e-mails using the envelope-from domains of your ByD tenants.
+- SAP takes care to create SPF records for your ByD tenants.

 There are two types of E-mail scenarios in Business ByDesign: